Rashomon Sets and Model Multiplicity in Federated Learning: Characterizing the Rashomon Set in Federated Learning

 \subsection{$\mathbf{t}$-Agreement Rashomon Set}

-To address the limitation of Definition~\ref{def:global-rashomon} in capturing individual client perspectives, we introduce a threshold $t$ together with an agreement strategy.
-This $t$ determines the minimum number of clients for which the individual measurements $\delta_{i} (h_1, h_2)_c$ must satisfy the performance constraints to be considered part of the same Rashomon set.
-By varying $t$ the influence of outliers that aggregated statistics may hide can be mitigated.
+To address the limitation of Definition~\ref{def:global-rashomon} in capturing individual client perspectives, we introduce a threshold $t \in (0,1]$ together with an agreement strategy.
+This $t$ determines the ratio of clients for which the individual measurements $\delta_{i} (h_1, h_2)_c$ must satisfy the performance constraints to be considered part of the same Rashomon set.
+By varying $t$, the influence of outliers that aggregated statistics may hide can be mitigated.

-\begin{definition}[$t$-agreement Rashomon set] Two models $h_1, h_2$ belong to the same \textbf{$t$-agreement Rashomon set} under performance constraints $(\Delta, \mathcal{E})$ if they exhibit similar performance for every metric in the given performance constraints \textbf{for at least $\mathbf{t}$ clients in the evaluation set}, i.e.:
+\begin{definition}[$t$-agreement Rashomon set] Two models $h_1, h_2$ belong to the same \textbf{$t$-agreement Rashomon set} under performance constraints $(\Delta, \mathcal{E})$ if they exhibit similar performance for every metric in the given performance constraints \textbf{for at least a ratio $\mathbf{t}$ of clients in the evaluation set}, i.e.:

 \end{definition}